ThinkDataEd/student/docs/unit3/section2.md

 experiments.

 ##<p style="background: black; color: white; text-align: center;">**Engagement**</p>
-Students will participate in the *Observational Studies Activity* described in [Lesson 5](lesson5.md).
-They will record information that can be obtained through pictures.
-The data will then be analyzed to see if there are any variables related to the number of friends a person has on social media.
+You will participate in the *Observational Studies Activity* described in [Lesson 5](lesson5.md).
+You will record information that can be obtained through pictures.
+You will then analyze the data to see if there are any variables related to the number of friends a person has on social media.

 ##<p style="background: black; color: white; text-align: center;">**Learning Objectives**</p>
 <ins>*Statistical/Mathematical:*</ins>